coleslaw-org/coleslaw/docs/themes.md

    - `text`, the HTML of the post's body
    - `title`, the title of the post
    - `excerpt`, the excerpt of the post, same as `text` by default
+   - `image`, an optional url to an image.

 ### Step 4.
 Include the content